 From oysters, to crabs, to octopus, and ceviche, Sydney is welcoming an avalanche of seafood dining that is turning our run of the mill beer battered fillet on its head.
 A shift of focus onto seafood sustainability has encouraged restaurants to reconsider our relationship with the sea, but fear not, the accomplished chefs behind all of these venues would never sacrifice flavour.
 Below are our pick of Sydney’s best places to frequent if seafood binging is high on your agenda (it should be).

 With an irresistible seafood offering and views across Bondi to match, North Bondi Fish is a must for lovers of all things fish.
 The relaxed space is the epitome of coastal chic, with timber furniture and pastel hues setting the tone for an ocean-centric meal.
-Rock oysters with a white balsamic mignonette and fresh horseradish (6 for $24) or the cured salmon with kohlrabi remoulade, green peppercorn, mustard oil and shiso ($24) will get things rolling in time for the seared scallops with confit chicken wings, miso, corn, pickled onion and chicken jus ($28).
-For mains we’d never go past a bug meat linguine with lemon, garlic, chilli and bottarga ($38) and the huge kilo serving of steamed Kinkawoonka mussels with tomato water, soft herbs and white soy ($44) is perfect for sharing.
+Rock oysters and the tuna tartare will get things rolling in time for the lemongrass fish curry.

 120 Ramsgate Avenue, North Bondi

-Having served their devoted clientele for over 23 years, it’s widely known fact that the team behind Mohr Fish in Surry Hills knows how to push all the right seafood buttons.
+Having served their devoted clientele for over 20 years, it’s widely known fact that the team behind Mohr Fish in Surry Hills knows how to push all the right seafood buttons.
 While there is a substantial takeaway offering, sitting in at the wine bar and mulling over the specials of the day is a much better decision – categorically.
-Renowned for their moreish Bouillabaisse soup ($16/$20), an entrée portion at the very least is non-negotiable, while the salt and pepper squid ($16) and the Sichuan pepper prawns with papaya salad ($16) are also excellent starter options.
-The BBQ barramundi with tomatoes, capsicum, green beans and gnocci ($23) is always popular and you can’t go wrong with a healthy serve of the beer battered garlic pawns with wedges and aioli ($22).
+Renowned for their moreish bouillabaisse soup, an entrée portion at the very least is non-negotiable, while the salt and pepper squid and the Sichuan pepper softshell crab are also excellent starter options.

 202 Devonshire Street, Surry Hills